HEU’s Provincial Executive (P.E.) is elected by delegates every two years during the union’s biennial convention.

 REGIONAL VICE-PRESIDENTS – NORTH

 Mike joined HEU in 2007.
-This is Mike’s first elected term on the P.E.
-At his local, Mike is an active shop steward, OH&S committee member and senior trustee.
+This is his second term on the P.E. as regional vice-president.
+Mike is a local shop steward, OH&S committee member and senior trustee.
 He has also served as vice-chair and local grievance committee member.
-Mike served on the FBA bargaining committee in 2012 and 2014.
-He also participated on the P.E.’s trades and maintenance subcommittee.
+Mike was on the FBA bargaining committee in 2012 and 2014, and has participated in several HEU committees including the OH&S subcommittee.

 REGIONAL VICE-PRESIDENTS – VANCOUVER COASTAL